Persecution of Christians in the post–Cold War era: India

 There have been instances of religious intolerance and persecution of Christians in India, particularly in certain areas of the country.
 In recent years, there have been reports of violence and discrimination against Christians, as well as forced conversions, mainly by Hindu nationalist groups.
 The Indian government has been criticized by some international human rights organizations and religious groups for not doing enough to protect the rights of religious minorities, including Christians.

 Indonesia

 Indonesia is the world's largest Muslim-majority country, and while the constitution guarantees freedom of religion, there have been instances of religious intolerance and persecution of religious minorities, including Christians.
 In some areas of the country, particularly in more conservative regions, local laws and regulations have been used to restrict the religious freedom of minority groups.
 Additionally, there have been incidents of violence and intimidation directed at religious minorities, including Christians, by extremist groups.
 However, the overall situation varies widely across the country, with some areas being relatively peaceful while others experience significant religious tension.

+Malaysia

+In Malaysia, although Islam is the official religion, Christianity is tolerated under Article 3 and Article 11 of the Malaysian constitution.
+But at some point, the spread of Christianity is a particular sore point for the Muslim majority, the Malaysian government has also persecuted Christian groups who were perceived to be attempting to proselytize Muslim audiences.
+Those showing interest in the Christian faith or other faith practices not considered orthodox by state religious authorities are usually sent either by the police or their family members to state funded Faith Rehabilitation Centres (Pusat Pemulihan Akidah) where they are counseled to remain faithful to Islam and some states have provisions for penalties under their respective Shariah legislations for apostasy from Islam.

+It has been the practice of the church in Malaysia to not actively proselytize to the Muslim community.
+Christian literature is required by law to carry a caption "for non-Muslims only".
+Article 11(4) of the Federal Constitution of Malaysia allows the states to prohibit the propagation of other religions to Muslims, and most (with the exception of Penang, Sabah, Sarawak and the Federal Territories) have done so.
+There is no well-researched agreement on the actual number of Malaysian Muslim converts to Christianity in Malaysia.
+According to the latest population census released by the Malaysian Statistics Department, there are none, according to Ustaz Ridhuan Tee, they are 135 and according to Tan Sri Dr Harussani Zakaria, they are 260,000.
+See also Status of religious freedom in Malaysia.

+There are, however, cases in which a Muslim will adopt the Christian faith without declaring apostasy openly.
+In effect, they are practicing Christians, but legally Muslims.